-π How to Install WordPress on Ubuntu 24.04 LTS with Nginx and PHP-FPM (Step-by-Step)
+How to Install WordPress on Ubuntu 24.04 LTS with Nginx and PHP-FPM

-In this detailed guide, you will learn how to install WordPress on Ubuntu 24.04 LTS with the Nginx web server and PHP-FPM processor.
-Every command is explained clearly to ensure you can follow even if youβre a beginner!
+In this detailed guide, learn how to install WordPress on Ubuntu 24.04 LTS with the Nginx web server and PHP-FPM processor.
+Follow these steps to get your WordPress site up and running!

-First, always make sure your server is updated to the latest packages and security patches.
+Always keep your server updated with the latest packages and security patches:

 sudo apt update